PyCQA/flake8/docs/source/user/options.rst

 .. option:: --version

-    Show :program:`Flake8`\ 's version as well as the versions of all plugins installed.
+    Show |Flake8|'s version as well as the versions of all plugins installed.

     Command-line usage: